 This page provides maps and information about Fort Riley trails.

 The Fort Riley Freedom of Information and Privacy Act Office is responsible for the management of the Freedom of Information Act (FOIA) & Privacy Act (PA) in accordance with 5 USC, and Public Law 106-554.
 The office staff provides information to military members, Department of Defense civilians, military family members, the American public, Congress and the news media.

 Fort Riley iWATCH Suspicious Activity Reporting website submission form, where you can report suspicious activities or behaviors that may indicate terrorist activity or ongoing criminal activity.

 The Military Personnel Services Division is involved in all of the activities of sustaining the human dimension needs of Soldiers, retirees, veterans, and their families.
 Some of these activities include Soldier Readiness Processing (SRP) and Central In/Out-processing, casualty affairs, separations, ID Card and DEERS services, retirement services, and the full spectrum of military personnel office services.

-Fort Riley policy letters, regulations, pamphlets, Strategic Plan 2013 and Economic Impact Summary.
+Fort Riley policy letters, regulations, pamphlets, and Strategic Plan

 Ready Army is a community awareness campaign to increase knowledge and awareness of severe weather preparedness amongst all Soldiers, family members, DA civilians and contractors who live and work on Fort Riley.